robotframework/robotbackgroundlogger/README.rst

 It also provides a method the main thread can use to forward the logged messages to Robot Framework's log.

-Robot Framework's own api includes this functionality since 2.8.7.
+This class is available since Robot Framework 2.8.7 as ``robot.api.logger.BackgroundLogger``.
 This project can still be used for backwards compatibility with older Robot Framework versions.

 __ http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#communication-when-using-threads
 __ https://robot-framework.readthedocs.org/en/latest/autodoc/robot.api.html#module-robot.api.logger